Services to Students

 You may at some point have a student in your class that uses a sign language interpreter.
-Sign language interpreters are contracted professionals who are hired by the college to help you and your students who are deaf or hard of hearing achieve access.
+Sign language interpreters are contracted professionals who are hired by the College to help you and your students who are deaf or hard of hearing achieve access.
 You may find the following information helpful to you as an instructor.

-- The interpreter’s job is to faithfully transmit the spirit and content of the speaker, allowing the student and speaker to control the communication interaction.
+- The interpreter's job is to faithfully transmit the spirit and content of the speaker, allowing the student and speaker to control the communication interaction.
 To achieve this, the interpreter is usually positioned near the instructor in such a way that the student can see both in a single line of vision.
 The interpreter may stand or sit depending on the situation.
-Talk to the interpreter and the student to determine the best arrangement for all of you any particular class.
+Talk to the interpreter and the student to determine the best arrangement for any particular class.

 - Faculty should not ask the interpreter to perform other tasks, as it may interfere with the quality of communication provided and compromise the role of the interpreter.
 For example, interpreters are not subject tutors, classroom aides, or note takers.
-Any questions a student may have related to course content, test and materials should be directed to the instructor.
+Any questions a student may have related to course content, test, and materials should be directed to the instructor.
 Conversely, any communication with the student should be directed to the student, not to the interpreter.